Leo-Zarni01/2024-recruitment-technical-assessment/backend/py/analysis.md

 ## $\text{Task 1}$.

-There are also helper functions which I have defined; most of them are obvious in what they do, but I think it is worth mentioning what `dfs()` does --- I will talk about it in my explanation for Task 3.
+There are also helper functions which I have defined; most of them are obvious in what they do, but I think it is worth mentioning what `dfs()` does $\large -$ I will talk about it in my explanation for Task 3.

 Task 1 was pretty straighforward.
 First, I converted the `Files` array into a directed graph.
 Since my graph representation is in a form of adjacency list, to determine whether a `File` is a _leaf_ file (node) or not, I just have to see the length of the adjacency list for each file.
 If the length of the adjacency list for file `X` is $\large 1$, then `X` is a _leaf_ file.